alemonteiro/brackets-sql-connector/README.md

 Connect to your databases directly from brackets.
 Browser the schema with an right panel and be able to execute sql directly from the editor.

+# NPM Install #

+If you get errors in the installation it's probably related to the NPM install.
+Maybe you don't have Node Package Manager installed or maybe the extension is not being able to access it properly.

+The workaround is to get the modules from the command line.

+Use Brackets menu  *`Help -> Show Extension Folder`*, go to *`brackets-sql-connector/node`* folder and open it on the prompt/command line.

+On the prompt execute *`npm install`*

+You should see the modules being installed and will be good to go =)

+If it still doesn't work, check the Full Package install bellow.

 ## Features ##

+* V 0.6.0 SQL Query Hints starting to work the basic expected (need to enable by preference files -> sqlHints = true [default to false])
 * V 0.5.0 (and latters) Supports MySQL, MS SQL Server(>=2005) and PostgreSQL
 * Browser Panel (shows tables, fields, views, functions and procedures)
 * Run SQL Commands from editor (Alt+Enter execute current selecion or current open document)